Lithill/Plant-Planner/README.md

 #### ElephantSQL

 1. Navigate to ElephantSQL.com and create a user account, using log in with GitHub.
-2. Click “Create New Instance”
+2. Click “Create New Instance”.
 3. Set up your plan.
 (You can leave the 'tags' field blank.)
 4. Select region.
-5. Select a data center near you
+5. Select a data centre near you
-6. Then click “Review”
+6. Then click “Review”.
-7. Check your details are correct and then click “Create instance”
+7. Check your details are correct and then click “Create instance”.
 8. Return to the ElephantSQL dashboard and click on the database instance name for this project
 9. In the URL section, clicking the copy icon will copy the database URL to your clipboard
 10. Leave this tab open, we will come back here later

 #### Heroku

-1. Log into Heroku.com and click “New” and then “Create a new app”
+1. Log into Heroku.com and click “New” and then “Create a new app”.
-2. Choose a unique name for your app, select the region closest to you and click “Create app”
+2. Choose a unique name for your app, select the region closest to you and click “Create app”.
 3. Go to the Settings tab of your new app
 4. Click Reveal Config Vars
 5. Return to your ElephantSQL tab and copy your database URL
 6. Back on Heroku, add a Config Var called DATABASE_URL and paste your ElephantSQL database URL in as the value.
-Make sure you click “Add”
+Make sure you click “Add.”
 7. Add each of your other environment variables except DEVELOPMENT and DB_URL from the env.py file as a Config Var.
 8. Navigate to the “Deploy” tab of your app.
-9. In the Deployment method section, select “Connect to GitHub”
+9. In the Deployment method section, select “Connect to GitHub”.
 10. Search for your repo and click Connect
 11. Optional: You can click Enable Automatic Deploys in case you make any further changes to the project.
-This will trigger any time code is pushed to your GitHub repository
+This will trigger any time code is pushed to your GitHub repository.
 12. As we already have all our changes pushed to GitHub, we will use the Manual deploy section and click Deploy Branch.
 This will start the build process.
-When finished, it should look something like this
 13. Now, we have our project in place, and we have an empty database ready for use.
 As you may remember from our local development, we still need to add our tables to our database.
-To do this, we can click the “More” button and select “Run console”
+To do this, we can click the “More” button and select “Run console.”
 14. Type python3 into the console and click Run
 15. In the terminal that opens, write "from plantplanner import db" and then press enter.
 16. In the terminal, write "db.create_all()" and then press enter.